marcelloti/COURSE-Rocketseat-GoStack-2019/README.md

 ##########################
 # English instructions

+## WARNING
+The project code in this repository is deprecated and the new repository should be accessed: https://github.com/marcelloti/bootcamp-rocketseat-DESAFIO-FINAL.

+This repository was maintained as it contains graphical applications that were used in the final project and are running docker-compose.

 # Bootcamp Rocketseat Docker
 VSCode running inside a docker container + Nodejs + React and more